ULL-ESIT-PL/babel-learning/doc/parser/tokenizer.md

 See the code in the repo [crguezl/js-lexical-ambiguity](https://github.com/crguezl/js-lexical-ambiguity/blob/master/lexical-ambiguity.js)

-The [context.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/master/packages/babel-parser/src/tokenizer/context.js) is code to deal with the ambiguity in js produced by regexps and division.
+The [context.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/master/packages/babel-parser/src/tokenizer/context.js) is code to provide context to deal with ambiguities like the mentioned conflict between regexps and divisions.
-In the comments at the beginning the authors mention to read https://github.com/sweet-js/sweet-core/wiki/design.
+In the comments at the beginning of the file the authors mention to read https://github.com/sweet-js/sweet-core/wiki/design.

 ```js
 // The algorithm used to determine whether a regexp can appear at a